yinuo-136/DungeonGame/README.md

 </td>
 <td>
-Generates a dungeon surrounded by walls in a rectangular grid from the start to the end position on the map.
+Generates a dungeon surrounded by walls in a rectangular grid from the start to the end position on the map, where the start position is the top left corner and the exit is the bottom right corner.
 An exit will need to be at <code>(xEnd, yEnd)</code>
 </td>
 <td>
 IllegalArgumentException: